Limits of Safe AI Deployment: Differentiating Oversight and Control: Defining Control

 \section{Defining Control}

-Using the above frameworks and varied definitions, we propose that control can only refer to actions taken before or during deployment, and to management and technical methods, as show in Figure \ref{fig:framework} in red.
+Using the above frameworks and varied definitions, control can only refer to actions taken before or during deployment, and to management and technical methods, as shown in Figure \ref{fig:framework} in red.

-The simple cases are those discussed in the diagram directly, and we group technical and socio-technical as operational mechanisms, rather than policy or governance mechanisms.
+The simple cases are those discussed in the diagram directly, and we group technical and sociotechnical as operational mechanisms, rather than policy or governance mechanisms.
 Similarly, we exclude governance-level mechanisms from control.
 This means that control follows the contours of how the term is used in control theory. \cite{ogata2010modern} This partly includes work on what has recently been styled "AI Control" \cite{greenblatt2024ai} but our definition includes more prosaic risks of control failure and simpler systems, and excludes red-teaming and similar approaches proposed there, which we classify as oversight.

-Note that there are also ways to build systems in which the output is controlled by some external constraint which function as control, and this could be interpreted as an ex-post control measure - though as an operational function, it cannot be a governance intervention.
-However, we will suggest below that when such an external constraint is functioning as a control, it is better understood as an ex-ante strategy implemented at either the technical or socio-technical level for the broader system that includes that external constraint.
+Note that there are also ways to build systems in which the output is controlled by some external constraint which function as control.
+Such external control can be an ex-post control measure - though as an operational function, it cannot be a governance intervention.
+However, it is better understood within the broader system that includes that external constraint as an ex-ante strategy implemented at either the technical or sociotechnical level.
 Similarly, we argue that what control theorists would call post-deployment feedback mechanisms are either put in place prior to deployment, or are later modifications triggered by a governance or oversight decision.